bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, sequence"
   alt="Test, sequence." />

-Let&apos;s see if that works.
-If I come over here and test this, refresh, if I did it right, sequence, it should do that one and that finishes.
-It does that, and then it moves it, and everything is working all in a sequence.
+<p>Let&apos;s see if that works.
+If I come over here and test this, refresh, if
+I did it right, sequence, it should do that one and that finishes.
+It does that, and then it moves it, and everything is working all in a sequence.</p>

-With the JavaScript effects library, we can do all kinds of really interesting things.
+<p>With the JavaScript effects library, we can do all kinds of really
+interesting things.
 You can animate all kinds of different CSS properties.
 However, it is better to do the animations in CSS with transitions or keyframe animations in CSS, and then apply those classes, but sometimes using the effects library in JavaScript is still useful.
 Especially if you&apos;re doing something fairly quick, there&apos;s not a lot of reason not to use it.
-We&apos;ll see an example of when is a good place to use this effects library coming up when we create a tabbed interface.
+We&apos;ll see an example of when is a good place to use this effects library coming up when we create a tabbed interface.</p>

 <h3>Additional Resources</h3>

-Here are resources related to these lessons:
+<p>Here are resources related to these lessons:</p>

 <ul>
   <li id="ch2-09-plugins"><a href="https://gsgd.co.uk/sandbox/jquery/easing/"